ryan-aday/Matlab_Generic_ulg_Parser/README.md

 # Matlab_Generic_ulg_Parser
 Simple Matlab script that spits out UTC time, latitude, longitude, altitude, speed, distance traveled from a .ulg file.
-Sends the data to an .xlsx file, and also spits out a flight path map.
+Sends the data to a .csv file, and also spits out a flight path map.

 # Instructions: